trBizhan/ts-tdd-kata1-roman-numerals/README.md

 M: 1000, CM: 900, D: 500, CD: 400, C: 100, XC: 90, L: 50,
 XL: 40, X: 10, IX: 9, V: 5, IV: 4, I: 1,

+## pseudocode plus algorithm guide

+roman numerals pivotal numbers

+M: 1000, CM: 900, D: 500, CD: 400, C: 100, XC: 90, L: 50, XL: 40, X: 10, IX: 9, V: 5, IV: 4, I: 1

+convert a decimal number to roman number

+roman numbers are just added, refer to additive notation

+1 = I 2 = II 3 = III
+number format change after III, the next pivotal number is V = 5 so to obtain 4 we need to subtract 1 from 5. that is represented as 1 + next number after 4 ---> I + V
+hence IV = 4

+lets take a look at 9:

+next number is 10 which is X
+10 - 1 = 9 so I + X = IX = 9

+this algorithm is repeated around the pivotal entries.

+converNumToRoman:

+    loop pivotal numbers:
+    	until the input number >=  key:value listed above pick roman key to add to result as string subtract the input by value of key (i.e. roman string) continue with the loop

+    completion of loop is the generated roman numeral

+convertRomanToNum:

+    loop pivotal numbers:
+    	until the key entry in the pivotal object fits start of input roman number take the value of selected key:value and start adding to the final result remove the substring that matched from roman input, hence a new roman input repeat loop until string length of updated roman number becomes 0

+    completion of loop is the generated decimal form roman input.